KharismadinaHM/KharismadinaHM/README.md

 ### Hi there 👋
-this is my protofolio website. thanks for your attention.
+this is my portofolio website. thanks for your attention.

 <!--
 **KharismadinaHM/KharismadinaHM** is a ✨ _special_ ✨ repository because its `README.md` (this file) appears on your GitHub profile.